Mah4-web/QuickKeep/README.md

 - I got all the errors from 🚨 500 to 404 to 400, mismatched id.
 I tried to fixed them through google console and networking tab and preview then so many trial and errors.
 Sometimes entries were not fetching, sometimes types and categories.
 - I thought I have installed react router and was getting error, showed my codes to Bertie and everything looked good, thanks for his advice,  I checked and found I did not install it and after installing it resolved the issue.
 - Created Jobs.js Notes.jsx, Replies.jsx but due to lack of time and so many trials and errors decided to delete it.
+- I experimented with environment variables, I added my backend (server's) URL in .env.production to hide it and it didn't work.
+I made millions of changes in the code but eventually found the problem.
+When I added my URL in the code everything started working.

 ---